Project management statistics for 2023

 Higher maturity levels have been linked to many benefits and invariably lead to higher project success rates.

 What’s the maturity level of organizations?

 The higher an organization’s maturity level is, the better.
 At the turn of the century, an industry-wide assessment of project management maturity showed that the overall maturity was overwhelmingly stuck at the 2nd level.

-Even now, only 35% of project managers are satisfied with the project management maturity level at their organization.
+Even in more recent surveys, like Wellingtone’s The State of Project Management 2020 report , only 35% of project managers were satisfied with the project management maturity level at their organizations.

-Nevertheless, strides in company culture integration of project management over the past two decades have demonstrated the good that it brings.
+Nevertheless, strides in company culture integration of project management over the past 2 decades have demonstrated the good that it brings.